bmschmidt/bookworm-geolocator/README.md

 # Contributing

-1. As with all open-source projects, you're welcome to delve into the code.
+1. As with all open-source projects, you're welcome to delve into the code, obviously.

-2. You can also contribute by cleaning up or adding to the "cachedData.tsv" file.
+2. For scholars/librarians who aren't comfortable doing that: you can also contribute by cleaning up or adding to the "cachedData.tsv" file.
 You may edit it by hand: or, your local copy will be automatically updated every time you run the script to add new entries.

 # Dependencies

 This uses R and the `geonames` package.
+It also relies on the r packages:

+* `dplyr`
+* `devtools`
+* `geonames`
-If you want to add to the cached database, you must also acquire a geonames username.
+    * If you want to add to the cached database, you must also acquire a geonames username.
+It should run without one, though, as long as your configuration file doesn't look for new files.

 ## Note on sources